 Are you thinking of planning a trip in the US in Spring but aren’t sure where to go?
 Keep scrolling to check out my top 9 picks for the best cities in the USA to visit in Spring!

-This list of the best cities to visit in the USA in Spring contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best cities to visit in the USA in Spring was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Even though summer is the time of the year when most people choose to travel, there’s something about exploring cities during the springtime that brings in a whole new layer to places you may already know well.